BaronaGroup/migsi/README.md

 - `using` allows declaring code dependencies for migration scripts.
 See the "using" section for more information on them.
   The dependencies in the configuration file are created as a mapping from the name to the actual implementation.

+- `local` is reserved for application-specific customizations.
+It's all up to you.

 #### Storage

 Storage should include an implementation of migration status storage engine.
 Migsi comes with a few built in